louil95/MCchainer/README.md

 # MCchainer
-an metropolis monte carlo program to sample constrained alkane chains, in the NVT or NPT ensemble
+A metropolis monte carlo program to sample constrained alkane chains, in the NVT or NPT ensemble